erroronline1/caro/readme.md

 watermark = "media/favicon/icon192.png" ; .jpg, .jpeg, .png, .gif, copied into images on resizing if selected, leave as "" if not desired, e.g. company logo

 [calendar]
-timezones[europeberlin] = "Europe/Berlin" ; initial entry has to be server site; append tz time zones to your customs, selecteable within user settings
+timezones[europeberlin] = "Europe/Berlin" ; initial entry has to be server site; append tz time zones to your customs, selectable within user settings

-dateformats["Y-m-d"] = "Y-m-d"; according to https://www.php.net/manual/en/datetime.format.php, e.g. "d.m.Y"; empty for ISO 8601 Y-m-d; top entry is used on exports by default dateformats["d.m.Y"] = "d.m.Y" ; append desired options, selecteable within user settings, keys must not contain ?{}|&~![()^" - values can
+dateformats["Y-m-d"] = "Y-m-d"; according to https://www.php.net/manual/en/datetime.format.php, e.g. "d.m.Y"; empty for ISO 8601 Y-m-d; top entry is used on exports by default dateformats["d.m.Y"] = "d.m.Y" ; append desired options, selectable within user settings, keys must not contain ?{}|&~![()^" - values can

 default_due = 7 ; scheduled events are due in x days by default